Silverstripe CMS: Software requirements

+Silverstripe no longer publishes minimum requirements for web servers.
+Instead, it provides a default .htaccess file for Apache web servers.
+It also generates Microsoft IIS configurations out of the box.
+Nginx is also supported but requires manual configuration, and no configuration is provided by default.

 Documentation

 Silverstripe CMS is released under the terms of the BSD License.
 Documentation is available for CMS users and website developers.
 An online demonstration of the CMS is available as an interactive demo.

 Two technical reference books on Silverstripe CMS are available in English and one in German.